-For products requiring special packaging or container sizes to enter the EU, such as wines and alcohol, see EU-28 GAIN Report E15051 for information and general guidelines.
+For products requiring special packaging or container sizes to enter the EU, such as wines and alcohol, see EU-28 GAIN FAIRS Report E17080 for information and general guidelines.
 France has its own packaging/container size requirements for a large variety of food products, including beers, fermented beverage, breakfast cereals, pre-packed fruits and vegetable, non-alcoholic beverages, coffee, milk, oil and vinegar, ice creams, frozen fish, frozen fruits and vegetables, dried fruits and vegetables, and pet foods.

 A wide variety of prepackaged foods requires a declaration of unit price, per kilogram, 100 grams, deciliter, or liter.
 This requirement is already in force for all retail sales outlets.
-Although not mandatory, bar codes for all products are used in supermarkets.
+Although not mandatory, bar codes for products are used in supermarkets.

 By Council Directive 94/62/EC, Member States were required to adopt measures to reduce packaging waste.
-France transposed this directive by decree 96-1008 of 18 November 1996.
+France transposed this Directive by decree 96-1008 of 18 November 1996 (In the EU, transposition is a process by which an European Union's member states give force to a EU directive by passing appropriate implementation measures).
 France also adopted a decree, in force since January 1993, stipulating that entities responsible for the initial placement of a packaged product on the market used by households must contribute to, or provide for, the disposal of the used packaging.
-Eco-Emballages has developed a green logo for packaging indicating that the packaging manufacturer participates in a municipal waste disposal system for recycling.
+CITEO (formerly Eco-Emballage) has developed a green logo for packaging indicating that the packaging manufacturer participates in a municipal waste disposal system for recycling.
 Under the same conditions, and in agreement with the French ministries, the wine and spirit industry created in 1993 its own packaging recycling system called Adelphe which now oversees the recycling of all packaging materials.